Musical Discourses on the National Idea in the 19th and 20th Centuries:

 National music canon under re/consideration 1 chair: Tatjana Marković

-Jana Laslaviková, Slovakian Academy of Sciences Slovak musical life in the years 1918–1938: a dream fulfilled and unfulfilled expectations
+Jana Laslavíková, Slovakian Academy of Sciences, Bratislava Slovak musical life in the years 1918–1938: a dream fulfilled and unfulfilled expectations [Online]

-Rudolf Gusztin, ELTE Research Centre for the Humanities, Budapest Three layers of the national narrative in Hungary in the second half of the 19th century
+Rudolf Gusztin, Institute for Musicology ELTE RCH, Budapest Three Layers of the National Narrative in Hungary in the Second Half of the 19th century

 |